Illinois Parole Agent Concealed Carry Permit (IPACC)

 Application Process

-Step 3: Your card will be mailed approximately 10 business days after the qualification shoot.
+Your card will be mailed approximately 10 business days after you've passed the qualification shoot.
 The card is valid for twelve months.
-Renewal notifications are mailed two months in advance of your expiration date the following year.

 Applications

-New Application
+Submit a New Application

-The parole agent or parole supervisor shall purchase his/her off duty firearm at his/her own expense, and shall register that firearm with the IL Department of State Police and with any other local law enforcement agencies that require such registration.
+The parole agent or parole supervisor shall purchase his/her off duty firearm at his/her own expense and shall register that firearm with the IL Department of State Police and with any other local law enforcement agencies that require such registration.

 You are only certified to carry your personally owned weapon registered with the IL Department of State Police.
 You may not carry your Illinois Department of Corrections State issued firearm while off-duty.
 Violation will subject you to disciplinary action by Illinois Department of Corrections.